-Effective Teaching & Leading RFP - OPEN!
+Effective Teaching & Leading RFP - CLOSED!

 Communities Foundation of Texas (CFT) has aligned our strategic grantmaking in education with the state’s ambitious 60x30 goal to significantly increase the number of young adults who have the educational credentials needed to thrive in a 21st century economy.
 For schools to vastly increase the number of students attaining postsecondary degrees and credentials of value, teachers and school leaders will play a vital role.
 Research has repeatedly shown that the quality of classroom instruction is the primary school-related driver of student achievement.
 CFT has a longstanding commitment to supporting programs that recruit, prepare, retain, and support the advancement of a high-quality teaching and school leadership workforce in North Texas.

 Teachers and school leadership went above and beyond to continue to educate and support students during the past year of the pandemic.
 While some parts of society came to recognize teachers as heroes, many teachers reported that they did not feel adequately supported or protected.
 The Learning Policy Institute found that the pandemic worsened already critical teacher shortages.
 In Texas, those shortages are most acute in specialized subject areas and high-need schools.
 The shortage of highly qualified teachers and leaders with experience navigating the unique challenges of urban schools exacerbates educational inequalities.
 Schools that serve children from low-income families are more likely to rely on less credentialed and novice teachers.
 As society continues to grapple with the ongoing effects of the pandemic and look for ways to transform schools to better serve all learners, this is an opportune time to focus on teachers and the school leadership that supports them.

 Communities Foundation of Texas is seeking proposals for projects that increase the pipeline of new, diverse, and well-equipped teachers, and to help teachers become school leaders through continued education, mentorship, and coaching.